rorschachwilpeng/casa0016_env_lamp/README.md

 Supernovas are explosive phenomena that occur when stars die, releasing massive energy in an instant, sometimes outshining entire galaxies.
 Drawing inspiration from this celestial event.

 ### Indoor Environmental Quality (IEQ)
 Indoor Environmental Quality (IEQ) is a critical aspect of modern workspace design, focusing on creating environments that enhance well-being and productivity.
+Four critical domains IEQ focus: **Air Quality**, **Visual Comfort**, **Thermal Comfort**, **Acoustic Comfort**.
 Learn more at BRE [Indoor Environmental Quality](https://bre.ac/indoor-environmental-quality/).

 ### Calm Technology
 Calm Technology represents a transformative approach in the digital realm, emphasizing minimalistic and seamless interactions with devices.
 It focuses on creating technology that supports users efficiently without constantly demanding their attention.